MarinHristov/MoneyGuard/README.md

-> ⚠️ **Attention:** By using or modifying MoneyGuard, you agree to the Apache 2.0 terms.
+> ⚠️ **Attention:** By using or modifying FiscOwl, you agree to the Apache 2.0 terms.
 This project is for **educational purposes only**.

 ---

-## What is MoneyGuard?
+## What is FiscOwl?

-MoneyGuard is **XDR for finances and small business operations**:
+FiscOwl is **XDR for finances and small business operations**:

-- Ingests financial and operational data automatically.
+- Automatically ingests financial and operational data.
 - Detects anomalies like suspicious transactions or missing inventory.
 - Sends alerts before chaos strikes.
 - Visualizes everything in a dashboard that doesn’t make your eyes bleed.